szymciem8/Poem-Generator-NLP/README.md

 Machine learning model that genrates short poems in silesian language.

 ## Example
+Every poem generation has to be started with a seed sentence.
+In this example, poem was started with `A kej pojemy i pośpiywomy` and here is the outcome.

 ```
 A kej pojemy i pośpiywomy,
 ciongnyć spać niy zawale – planowe niydziele na grubie